Skip to content

 Reports Settings Option

-First, is possible to create a variable that will be used in the report.
+First, it is possible to create a variable that will be used in the report.

 Report Filters